-In FY 2019-20, two BAWSCA member agencies participated in the WaterSense Fixtures Bulk Purchase Program.
+In FY 2020-21, two BAWSCA member agencies participated in the WaterSense Fixtures Bulk Purchase Program.
 Participants purchased a total of

-1,342 water-efficient fixtures.
-These purchases included 350 shower heads, 492 faucet aerators, and 500 leak detection dye tablets.
+3,023 water-efficient fixtures.
+These purchases included 120 shower heads, 240 faucet aerators, 135 shower timers, 120 hose nozzles, 288 moisture meters and 2,120 leak detection dye tablets.

-J. Water Loss Management Program
+Water Loss Management Program

 BAWSCA's Water Loss Management Program (WLMP) launched in 2018.
-The program, a recommended action in BAWSCA's "Making Conservation a Way of Life Strategic Plan," supports participating BAWSCA agencies in reducing water losses to an economically optimized level and in complying with water loss requirements implemented by the State Water Resources Control Board (SWRCB) per SB 555.
+The program, a recommended action in BAWSCA's "Making Conservation a Way of Life" Strategic Plan, supports participating BAWSCA agencies in reducing water losses to an economically optimized level and in complying with water loss requirements implemented by the State Water Resources Control Board (SWRCB) per SB 555.
 The WLMP includes two components:

-- ◆ The Loss Evaluation & Knowledge (LEAK) workgroup, which is a Core Program to provide water loss control education and peer-to-peer learning opportunities for BAWSCA member agencies. - ◆ The WLMP Subscription Program, which provides individual support to BAWSCA agencies on water audit completion, validation, and other tasks associated with water loss management.
+- The Loss Evaluation & Knowledge (LEAK) workgroup, which is a Core Program to provide water loss control education and peer-to-peer learning opportunities for BAWSCA member agencies. - The WLMP Subscription Program, which provides individual support to BAWSCA agencies on water audit completion, validation, and other tasks associated with water loss management.